Germinating the seeds

 When to plant - Plant them when you receive them for best results.

-Until the seeds sprout, it's important not to let the soil surface dry out.
-It may be best to enclose the pots in a plastic container or bag to maintain moisture.
-Just leave it open a crack to allow some fresh air in.
-You may need to drip a few drops of water on the surface one or more times a day to keep it moist.
+Until the seeds sprout, ensure that the surface soil always stays moist.
+A plastic dome or bag may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
+You may need to drip a few drops of water over the seeds every day to keep the seeds moist.

 Aim to keep the seeds between 65 and 78° F (18-26°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
 They should begin sprouting in 6 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.

 The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they are not neglected.